-Mumma, a Republican, was the representative for Pennsylvania's 16th congressional district from 1953 to 1962.
+Mumma was the representative for Pennsylvania’s 16th congressional district and was a Republican.
+He served from 1953 to 1962.

 From Jan 1951 to Jan 1961, Mumma missed 13 of 853 roll call votes, which is 1.5%.
 This is on par with the median of 2.1% among the lifetime records of representatives serving in Jan 1961.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses, major life events, and running for higher office.

 The information on this page is originally sourced from a variety of materials, including: